Permits and requirements for running a food business

 If you are buying an existing food business

 From 1 July 2021, it is no longer possible to transfer a food business registration.
-Instead, the new proprietor will need to apply for a new food business registration.
+Instead, the person buying the food business, the proprietor, will need to apply for a new food business registration.

 If you are selling or closing or cancelling an existing food business